michellesh/michellesh/_projects/dance-floor.md

     column: 1
 ---

 In it's truest form, the dance floor is a large shade structure for people to dance under!
-Four of the shade sails are striped with somewhere around 4800 LEDs.
+Four shade sails are striped with somewhere around 4800 LEDs.
 While dancing, you might spot a small fleeting treasure chest, which holds the secrets to customizing your dance experience!
 Contained within the treasure chest are a bunch of buttons and sliders that control the lights.
 This project was built as a part of [Salt Mind](https://www.instagram.com/saltmindslc/), a wonderful group of humans.